ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

 The "E" letter means the `exit` command here.

-If `bsdtar` returns an error, Bash evaluates the right operand of the logical OR.
+If `bsdtar` returns an error, Bash evaluates the RHS operand of the logical OR.
 It is equal to "(F1; E)".
-We removed the negation of the `echo` command.
-Its result is not important anymore.
-Then Bash calls `exit`.
-We expect that the call terminates the script.
+We removed the negation of the `echo` command because its result is not necessary anymore.
+Bash calls `exit` after `echo`.
+We expect that this call terminates the script.

-The current version of the script does not solve the problem.
-The `exit` call does not terminate the script.
+Unfortunately, the `exit` call does not terminate the script.
 It happens because parentheses create a [child process](https://en.wikipedia.org/wiki/Child_process).
-The child process is called **subshell**.
+The child Bash process is called **subshell**.
 It executes the commands specified in parentheses.
-When the commands are done, Bash continues executing the parent process.
-The parent process is one that spawned the subshell.
+When they are done, Bash continues executing the parent process.
+The parent process is the one that spawned the subshell.

-The `exit` command means finishing the subshell in our script.
-Then Bash calls the `cp` utility.
-To solve this problem, we should replace the parentheses with braces.
+The `exit` call finishes the subshell in Listing 3-3.
+Bash calls the `cp` utility after that.
+To solve this problem, you should replace the parentheses with braces.
 Bash executes the commands in braces in the current process.
 The subshell is not spawned in this case.

-Listing 3-4 shows the fixed version of the script.
+Listing 3-4 shows the corrected version of the script.

 {caption: "Listing 3-4.
 The fixed script with the `exit` call", line-numbers: true, format: Bash}
 ![`photo-backup-exit.sh`](code/BashScripting/photo-backup-exit.sh)

 Notice the semicolon before the closing brace.
-The semicolon is mandatory here.
-Also, spaces after the opening brace and before closing one are mandatory too.
+It is mandatory here.
+Also, spaces after the opening brace and before the closing one are required.

-There is another solution for our problem.
+Our problem has another solution.
 It is more elegant than calling the `exit` command.
 Suppose you want to terminate the script after the first failed command.
-The `set` Bash built-in does that.
+The `set` Bash built-in can do that.
 It changes the parameters of the interpreter.
 Call the command with the `-e` option like this:
 {line-numbers: false, format: Bash}
 ```
 set -e
 ```

 You can specify the same option when starting the Bash.
-Here is an example:
+Do it this way:
 {line-numbers: false, format: Bash}
 ```
 bash -e
 ```

-The `-e` option has [several problems](http://mywiki.wooledge.org/BashFAQ/105).
-The option changes the behavior of the current Bash process only.
+The `-e` option has [several pitfalls](http://mywiki.wooledge.org/BashFAQ/105).
+For example, it changes the behavior of the current Bash process only.
 The subshells it spawns work as usual.

 Bash executes each command of a pipeline or logical operator in a separate subshell.
 Therefore, the `-e` option does not affect these commands.
-It means that the option does not fit in our case.
+It means that the `set` command does not work well in our case.

 ### Changing Parameters